umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deployments/Deploying-Changes/index.md

 ---
-versionFrom: 0.0.0
+versionFrom: 8.0.0
 ---

+# Deploying changes with Umbraco Deploy

-# Deploying changes from local to your environments
+## Deploying from local to your environments

 When you are working with your Umbraco Deploy project locally all changes you make will automatically be identified and picked up by your local Git client.